cosine similarity

 Estimated Read Time: 4 minute(s)

-Common Topics: similarity, content, data, nlp, spacy
+Common Topics: similarity, data, content, nlp, spacy

 In this Python SEO tutorial, we’ll walk through a Python script that uses SpaCy to calculate similarity metrics between content keywords and the body of an article.
 This analysis can help SEOs and content creators assess content relevance and keyword alignment.